haploidgenomics/nanopore_workshop/README.md

 https://atom.io/

 Atom is a text editor that will allow you to edit the Snakefile as well as the env file to run Snakemake while having a Terminal window open at the same time.
-Next, open the Atom editor after installation.
+Open the Atom editor after installation.

 You will also have to install a **Terminal** package in Atom.
 To do this, click on "Install a Package" and search for "Terminal", and install the package called "terminal-tab 0.6.0".
 Now you are ready to run a Snakemake Workflow!

 ## Running a Snakemake Workflow